-The lower anchors for child seat installation are located at the rear section of the rear seat between the cushion and seat back.
-The LATCH anchors are below the locator symbols on the seat back.
+The lower anchors for child seat installation are recessed at the rear section of the rear seat between the cushion and seat back.
+The LATCH anchors are located below and behind the locator symbols on the seat back.

 Follow the child seat manufacturer's instructions to properly install a child seat with LATCH attachments.
-Two plastic LATCH guides can be obtained at no charge from any Ford or Lincoln-Mercury dealer.
+Two plastic LATCH guides can be obtained at no charge from an authorized dealer.
 They snap onto the LATCH lower anchors in the seat to help attach a child seat with rigid attachments.
 The guides hold the seat trim away to expose the anchor and make it easier to attach some child seats.